What Is Rat Control Services?

 - Excrement – pointed end shaped, 1-2mm, 80 droppings per day

 Mice Exterminator Service

 Winter pests are an unwelcome issue when it comes to the festive period, regardless if you find yourself hosting or not.
-For a quick and efficient mice exterminator service solution call Pegasus Pest Control now on (888) 885-5017.
+For quick and efficient mice, exterminator service solution, call Pegasus Pest Control now at (888) 885-5017.
 You can also submit an online application form to schedule an appointment and we will get back to you promptly.